Fallenbagel/Hint-of-Colors/README.md

 - Manually scan media library
 - Refresh the page once done

-### To enable skip-intro button (ADVANCED if support for Jellyfin Media Player)
+### To enable skip-intro button (Jellyfin Media Player 1.8.0+ has unofficialsupport)
 - Install the plugin https://github.com/ConfusedPolarBear/intro-skipper
-- Either build jmp and/or webclient manually or use the web client modified by ConfusedPolarBear
+- Either use jmp and/or webclient manually or use the web client modified by ConfusedPolarBear
 - Only then would my css apply to a skip-intro button

 https://user-images.githubusercontent.com/98979876/173202316-a194406d-5b76-4b6c-b736-804e37482cc7.mp4